-Almost every programmer will learn several languages at work, even design a DSL in some cases, but very few programmers will actually hands-on compiler.
+Almost every programmer will learn several languages for daily work, but very few programmers will actually hands-on compiler development.

-Some compilers will cost much time when eating code, you should at least understand the overall procedures of compilers.
+As an aspiring programmer, you should at least understand the overall procedures of compilers.
 Generally know how parser, AST analysis, code generation, and linker work together.
-Compiler technology contains many classic aspects of computer science, it’s worth to have a study even you do not need to write a compiler.
+Compiler technology contains many classic aspects of computer science, it’s worth your time even you do not need to write a compiler.

 For the programming language category, we should learn the core concepts of languages, including semantics, computation models, and program elements.
 These are the basis for understanding future developments in programming languages.

 If we have a solid understanding of language elements, working with a new programming language will be very easy.

 This book is very fun.
 We build an interpreter for a small language with several lines of code!
 Then we extend it with abstraction technology: data types, functions, continuation, type and type checker, type inference, module, OOP, etc.

 This book brings you face-to-face with the most fundamental idea in computer programming: The interpreter for a computer language is just another program.

 Playing with interpreters skipped the most parts of parsing, and also didn’t deal much with code generation part.
 But it’s enough for learning the core concepts of programming languages.

 These are not so many exercises for practicing, and the book still gives you a whole picture of language studying.

 There are some other classic textbooks such as “the Dragon Book”: Compilers: Principles, Techniques & Tools.

 If you prefer to learn functional compilers, these books are the best ones:

 Lisp in Small Pieces: This book will describe semantics and the implementation of the whole Lisp family of languages, with full code supplied.